 - Do not allow your child to get a rise out of you.
 Stay calm and answer pleasantly.
 When you react or bite the bait of an argument, you reinforce to them the idea (in their mind) that you’re the problem.
 If you refuse to give them a reaction, they will eventually have to deal with the fact that the problem may be theirs.
 When you argue with them, they will also justify their mistreatment of you.

 - If you’re not able to talk to your child, tell God you are placing your child in His hands and fully entrusting them to Him.
 Ask God to mightily work in their life.

 - If your child is battling addiction, ask God to guide your child to the help that He wants for them to receive.
-Consider asking God to help your child come to the end of themselves so they can see their need for God.

 - Ask God to grant everyone involved the peace, harmony, and genuine love they need.
 Also, ask God to bring past good memories you and your child once shared back into your child’s heart.

 - Ask your child out to brunch or a movie…or to an activity that you both will enjoy.
 They may say no, but you’ve planted some small seeds that may bloom in the future.
 Do not react if they decline the invitation.
 Simply tell them you love them and miss them.

 - Ultimately, you have zero control over how your much-loved child acts, reacts, behaves, responds, or treats you…you only have control over yourself.
 No matter what, please realize you have value!
 Your value does not diminish just because your child (or anyone else for that matter) rejects or mistreats you.
 Before you were a parent, a child, a spouse, a sibling, or anything else, you were God’s…you were you.
 God will always love you!